-Fine example of De Jode's rare map of Spain & Portugal, from his Speculum Orbis Terrarum, the second modern World Atlas.
+Fine example of De Jode's rare map of Spain & Portugal, from his Speculum Orbis Terrarum, the second modern world atlas.

-The map was engraved by Joannes and Lucas Van Deutecum and includes sea monsters, sailing ships and an ornate coat of arms.
+The map was engraved by Joannes and Lucas Van Deutecum and includes sea monsters, sailing ships, and an ornate coat of arms.

 De Jode's map of the Iberian Peninsula is one of the earliest obtainable maps of Spain, published in the Low Countries.
 The map gives credit to the Neapolitan Artist and Antiquarian, Pirro Ligorio, as the author of the map.
 This is undoubtedly a reference to Michele and Franceso Tramezzini's Nova Totius Hispaniae Descriptio, published in Rome in 1559.
-Although the Papal privilege for the map was apparently not granted to the publishers until Febraury 3, 1560, one of 4 maps by the Tramezzini granted a privilege on that date, the others being Ligorio's maps of Ancient Rome and Greece (Vedrai Divisi i Termini di Tutta la Grecia), as well as Hungary).

 The History of the Modern Mapping of Spain & Portugal

-The earliest non-Ptolemy based printed map of Iberia is Berlingheri's Hispania Novella, published in Berlingheri's edition of Ptolemy's Geography.
+The earliest non-Ptolemaic printed map of Iberia is Berlingheri's Hispania Novella, published in Berlingheri's edition of Ptolemy's Geography.
 This map was copied in the Ulm (1482), Rome (1507), Waldseemuller (1513), Fries (1522) and Munster (1540) editions of Ptolemy.
 However, the source for Berlingheri's map has been described by the eminent cartographic scholar Leo Bagrow as unknown.

-While Royally commissioned systematic survey of Spain was attempted as early as 1517 by the King of Spain, who commissioned Christopher Columbus' son Fernan Colon to undertake this work as part of a description and cosmography of Spain, no separate map was published as part of this work.
+While a royally commissioned systematic survey of Spain was attempted as early as 1517 by the King of Spain, who commissioned Christopher Columbus' son Fernan Colon to undertake this work as part of a description and cosmography of Spain, no separate map was published as part of this work.
 The earliest printed map of the Iberian Peninsula, not based upon Berlingheri's map, was published by G.A.
 Vavassore in Venice in 1532.
 While the source of Vavassore's map is not known with certainty, it is generally attributed to the work of Vincentus Corsulensis.
 Matheo Pagano created an early copy of the map, although no example is known to survive.
-The next map of Iberia was published by Eneo Vico in 1542, a map which was thereafter copied by a number of other publishers in 1544.
+The next map of Iberia was published by Eneo Vico in 1542, a map that was thereafter copied by a number of other publishers in 1544.

 The first large format widely disbursed map of Spain was the 4 sheet map created by Giacomo Gastaldi in 1544, Gastaldi's earliest known map.
 Gastaldi, who was unquestionably the most important map publisher of his time, credited source material received from Don Diego Hurtado de Mendoza, then serving as Carlos V's Ambassador to Venice, as the source for the map.